lolko9000/English-Language-C/README.md

 # English-Language-C
-This is an assignment from AUCSC 370 at UOFA
+This is an assignment from AUCSC 370 at UOFA.
-Changes the english language based on a set of rules
+Changes the english language based on a set of rules.
+Uses an implementation of a singularly linked list to manipulate words.
 # How the language is changed

 Year 1